realworldocaml/book/en/08-imperative-programming.md

          int
 ```

-<note> <title> Format strings aren't strings </title>
+<note> <title> Understanding format strings </title>

+The format strings used by `printf` turn out to be quite different
+from ordinary strings.
+This difference ties to the fact that OCaml
+format strings, unlike their equivalent in C, are type-safe.
+In
+particular, the compiler checks that the types referred to by the
+format string match the types of the rest of the arguments passed to
+`printf`.

-To be able to do this checking at compile-time, OCaml needs to have
+To check this, OCaml needs to analyze the contents of the format
+string at compile time, which means the format string needs to be
-the format string available at compile time as well, as a string
+available as a string literal at compile time.
+Indeed, if you try to
-literal.
-Really the format string is not an ordinary string at all,
-as you can see if you try to pass an ordinary string to `printf`.
+pass an ordinary string to `printf`, the compiler will complain.

 ```ocaml
 # let fmt = "%i is an integer, %F is a float, \"%s\" is a string\n";;